- Understanding Tor Usage with Privacy-Preserving Measurement [pdf] [BibTeX]

 Aaron D. Jaggard, Aaron Johnson, Sarah Cortes, Paul Syverson, and Joan Feigenbaum

-In Proceedings on Privacy Enhancing Technologies (PoPETS 2015), Vol. 2015, Number 1, April 2015.
+In Proceedings on Privacy Enhancing Technologies (PoPETS 2015), Vol. 2015, Issue 1, April 2015.

 Show abstract